kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

   a Kind other than snapshot and PVC indicate this feature is in use.
 Also the existence of any VolumePopulator.populator.storage.k8s.io CRs would indicate that a populator is installed and could be used.

+  As the controller itself is out of tree, the administrator or distro must install it (similar to the volume snapshot controller) and we will use the same mechanisms as the volume snapshot controller for installation and health monitoring.

 * **What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?**